osman-tech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions

-    * copy one mode to anitje file
+    * copy one mode to anitje fil

+12. 11-directories_permissions

+    * give all sub directories execute permission for all